Where does the name 'Wedunit' come from?

 I do not offer gems and jewellery for sale, that I would not wear myself.
 I stand behind every single piece I make.
 Much thought, time and effort goes into design and creation of my jewellery.
 This is not a hobby for me but a career and business.

-With over ten years of customer service experience and being online for more than eight years now, I am most grateful to all my wonderful customers for their trust and support.
+I have been making and selling my jewellery for over 9 years now and I am most grateful to all my wonderful customers for their trust and support.
 We will continue to serve you with even greater dedication and quality, as it is most important for us, that you should be very happy with your new piece of jewellery.

 A necklace, bracelet or earrings purchased from WEDUNIT Jewels, will bring the wearer joy, grace and beauty for many years to come.